mdab121/vapor-fcm/README.md

 > Simple Vapor framework for sending Firebase Cloud Messages.

 ### :question: Why?
-Do you want to write your awesome server in Swift?
+Do you want to write your awesome server in Swift using [Vapor](http://github.com/vapor/vapor)?
 At some point, you'll probably need to send Push Notifications to Android as well 😉

 ### ✅ Features
 - [x] Full message Payload support: badges and sounds for iOS